 Now with 2 boats – one for Wavelength III carrying 30 passengers and the other Wavelength IV carrying 46 passengers.
 Wavelength is family owned and operated company which has been in operation for 30 years.
 They cater exclusively to snorkelers and as such choose sites best suited for snorkelling rather than diving.
 Seawater absorbs red light

 Quicksilver’s state of the art wave piercing catamarans and friendly crew will take you to a reef at the very edge of Australia’s Continental Shelf.
 Agincourt Reef, a magnificent ribbon reef where you can experience first-hand the magic that is the Great Barrier Reef.
 Quicksilver has 2 waver piercing catamarans which each moor at a modern

 Experience the freedom of sailing as you set sail for your day on the Great Barrier Reef with Aquarius, a stunning 62 food catamaran.
-Taking just over one hour to reach Low Isles, relax in the absolute comfort as you glide effortlessly over the water to reach your destination.
-Aquarius is one Port Douglas’ most
+Aquarius sails to Horseshoe Bay a stunning reef site approximately two hours from Port Douglas.
+Relax in the absolute comfort as you glide effortlessly over the water to reach your destination.
+Aquarius

 Sailaway sails to Low Isles twice daily, one boat is a full day experience and one is for the afternoon tour which incorporates a sunset sail on the way back to Port.
 Turtles and giant clams are often seen just off the island.
 Small numbers ensure a personalised relaxing trip.
 Sailaway ensures your enjoyment with